parmegv/leap_doc/docs/design/nicknym.md

 However, nickagents should discover new nickservers and balance their queries to these nickservers for the purposes of availability, load balancing, network perspective, and hiding the user's association map.

 Whenever the nickagent is asked by a locally running application for a public key corresponding to an address on the domain `domain.org`, it may check to see if the host `nicknym.domain.org` exists.
 If the domain resolves, then the nickagent may add it to the pool of known nickservers.
+A nickagent should only perform this DNS check if it is able to do so over an encrypted tunnel.

 Additionally, a nickagent may be distributed with an initial list of "seed" nickservers.
 In this case, the nickagent is distributed with a copy of the CA certificate used to validate the TLS connection with each respective seed nickserver.